-Brand new construction on an elegant scale is coming to the heart of the Village neighborhood this summer.
-The unique boutique condominium — 386 5th Street — will officially be on the market in June, offering buyers stunning luxury in Downtown Jersey City.
+Brand new construction on an elegant scale is coming to the heart of the Village neighborhood.
+The unique boutique condominium — 386 5th Street — will officially be on the market Thursday, offering buyers stunning luxury in Downtown Jersey City.

 386 5th Street features just 18 one-bedroom and two-bedroom units with dens, ranging from 711 to over 1,100 square feet.
 With a Tribeca kind of look and feel, the eye-catching building and decidedly modern residences are a glamorous addition to what was originally known as the “Italian Village” — the Little Italy of Jersey City.

 Expansive wide-open floor plans coupled with massive black-paned windows create great light and air and highlight the industrial loft-style aesthetic.
 Hardwood floors, recessed lighting, and polished fixtures are throughout.